 Based on 65 randomized clinical trials involving 3822 patients for inclusion in the metaanalysis, McCarthy and colleagues concluded that pulmonary rehabilitation relieves dyspnea and fatigue, improves emotional function and enhances the sense of control that individuals have over their condition.
-Moreover, pulmonary rehabilitation is beneficial in improving health status and exercise capacity.
-Our study confirms that improvements following pulmonary rehabilitation are clinically relevant and statistically significant.
-According to McCarthy and colleagues, additional RCTs comparing pulmonary rehabilitation with standard COPD care are no longer warranted.
-In order to improve outcomes, identification of markers predicting outcomes in individual patients could be very interesting.
+Moreover, pulmonary rehabilitation is beneficial in improving health status and exercise capacity.2 Our study confirms that improvements following pulmonary rehabilitation are clinically relevant and statistically significant.^{2,3} According to McCarthy and colleagues, additional RCTs comparing pulmonary rehabilitation with standard COPD care are no longer warranted.2 In order to improve outcomes, identification of markers predicting outcomes in individual patients could be very interesting.
 At the very least, our study illustrates that even a comprehensive lung function assessment is unhelpful in achieving this goal.
-Alternatively, cluster analysis could be helpful to implement specific interventions such as inspiratory muscle training in those COPD patients with respiratory muscle dysfunction but without static hyperinflation.
+Alternatively, cluster analysis could be helpful to implement specific interventions such as inspiratory muscle training in those COPD patients with respiratory muscle dysfunction but without static hyperinflation.11

-Since quality of life is determined by the degree of dyspnea, depression, anxiety and exercise performance, these factors should be taken into consideration in personalizing the intervention.
-Furthermore, as pulmonary rehabilitation programs change their emphasis towards the ability to adapt and self-manage in the face of social, physical and emotional challenges, traditional disease-related characteristics of disease severity are no longer dominant.
-The importance of understanding the unique circumstances of the individual is now widely accepted but still neglected in pulmonary rehabilitation.
+Since quality of life is determined by the degree of dyspnea, depression, anxiety and exercise performance23, these factors should be taken into consideration in personalizing the intervention.
+Furthermore, as pulmonary rehabilitation programs change their emphasis towards the ability to adapt and self-manage in the face of social, physical and emotional challenges, traditional disease-related characteristics of disease severity are no longer dominant.24 The importance of understanding the unique circumstances of the individual is now widely accepted but still neglected in pulmonary rehabilitation.
 The patient's health beliefs, the way illness is approached, as well as the interactions of the patient with the medical system are affected by social, psychological, cultural, behavioral and economic factors.
-These unique circumstances or personomics should be considered in order to understand the patient's preferences, values and goals.

-Our study confirms that a comprehensive pulmonary rehabilitation program results in a heterogeneous and differential pattern of patient-related outcomes.
-This confirms our previous study, that a multidimensional response needs to be considered to evaluate the efficacy of pulmonary rehabilitation services.
-Furthermore, the differential response pattern, the non-linear responses as well as the absent or poor response illustrate that a "one size fits all" approach is no longer applicable in pulmonary rehabilitation.
-In addition, non-linear responses as well as unpredictability in response must be considered as a reflection of the intrinsic complexity of the patient themselves.
+These unique circumstances or personomics should be considered in order to understand the patient's preferences, values and goals.25 previous study, that a multidimensional response needs to be considered to evaluate the efficacy of pulmonary rehabilitation services.3 Furthermore, the differential response pattern, the non-linear responses as well as the absent or poor response illustrate that a "one size fits all" approach is no longer applicable in pulmonary rehabilitation.
+In addition, non-linear responses as well as unpredictability in response must be considered as a reflection of the intrinsic complexity of the patient themselves.26